snac-cooperative/technical-docs/tat_requirements/plan.md

 INSERT INTO vocabulary (type, value) values ( 'subject', 'World politics--Study and teaching' );
 '''

+Overview and order of work
+---

+1. create tech documents, filling in as much prose as possible

+    - how do we deal with vocabulary hierarchy?

 1. create prototype software to test tech requirements, iterate updating requirements and prototype